-This float experience on the Chestatee River is one of the few places where you do not have the option of a shuttle bus to return to your start point.
+This float experience on the Chestatee River is one of the few places where there is no shuttle bus available to return to your start point.
 However, it is also the most affordable tube rental in the Georgia mountains, at only $5 per tube.
 Military and student discounts are available.

 Chestatee River Adventures Contact Info

 Chestatee River Adventures has summer hours available from Memorial Day weekend through Labor Day.

 - Phone: +1 (770) 540-9950

 - Address: 2718 South Chestatee/Hwy 60, Dahlonega, GA

 - Facebook: Chestatee River Adventures is rated 5.0 with 75+ reviews and 2,825+ likes

 - TripAdvisor: Chestatee River Adventures is rated 5.0 with 25+ reviews